rdkcentral/Lightning/README.md

 ## Installation

 ### Browser
-You can download the latest version of wuf.js from the repository here: https://github.com/WebPlatformForEmbedded/WPEUIFramework (dist/wuf.js).
+You can download the latest version of lightning-web.js from the repository here: https://github.com/WebPlatformForEmbedded/Lightning (dist/lightning-web.js).

 ### Node.js
 For Node.js, this module depends on node-canvas for image loading and text creation, and node-wpe-webgl for providing a WebGL interface to the native hardware.
 Install the dependencies and follow the installation instructions of node-canvas (https://github.com/Automattic/node-canvas) and node-wpe-webgl (https://github.com/WebPlatformForEmbedded/node-wpe-webgl).

+The module uses ESM module imports, but provides a rollup export.
+When require-ing this module, the rollup is included.
+To use the ESM mechanism, use `import lng from 'wpe-lightning/src/lightning-node'`.

 ## Basic usage